mechmotum/mechmotum.github.io/content/pages/products.rst

 Conference Proceedings
 ======================

 #.
+P. Abraha, J. K. Moore, and S. Ohshima, "Design Without Borders: Influence
+   of cultural exchange on machine design and engineering careers," presented at the ASEE Pacific Southwest 2020, Davis, CA, USA, 2020.
+#.
 B. Cloud et al., "Adaptive smartphone-based sensor fusion for estimating
    competitive rowing kinematic metrics," submitted to the XXVII Congress of the International Society of Biomechanics & 43rd Annual Meeting of the